dkyan33/dkyan33/README.md

 ## 🚀 About Me

 - 🔭 I'm currently pursuing a degree in programming at UCLL.
-- 🏫 I'm currently in the first year of the two-year program.
+- 🏫 I'm currently in the last year of the two-year program.

 ## 🌱 Currently Exploring